xiaojielei/tp/docs/team/teokj.md

     * `AddIncomeCommand` tests for adding income with various sources
     * `ViewIncomeCommand` tests covering edge cases and different formats of income records
     * `DeleteIncomeCommand` tests for successful and erroneous income deletions
+    * `Income` tests to cover basic cases
+    * `IncomeManager` tests to cover different commands with various income lists
+    * `IncomeParser` tests to cover formatting of user inputs

 ### Github Practices
 * **Community Contributions**: